thheller/shadow-pgsql/README.md

 ## A PostgreSQL Client for the JVM.

-The common interface in Java to talk to Postgres is the official JDBC-Driver.
+The standard interface in Java to talk to Postgres is the official JDBC-Driver.
 JDBC tries to create a common Interface for Databases but not all SQL Databases are created equal.
 That makes using Postgres-specific features rather cumbersome to use.